Virginia Lancers: Atlantic Coast Hockey League (1983–1987)

 The Virginia Lancers were founded as the result of the Nashville South Stars relocating in December 1983, halfway into the 1982–83 season of the ACHL.
 They continued to play in the ACHL from 1983 until 1987.
 John Tortorella, a former Lancer forward, stepped behind the bench in the 1986–87 season, leading the team to the league's best record and the Bob Payne Trophy, which is given to the team who wins the league championship.

 All-American Hockey League (1987–1988)

 The Lancers transferred to the All-American Hockey League (AAHL) for the 1987-88 season.
-Coach Tortorella led the team to a 37-5-0-1 record and the best record in the league, but they lost the league championship to Carolina Thunderbirds.
+Coach Tortorella led the team to a 37-5-0-1 record, the best record in the league and won the league championship against the Carolina Thunderbirds.
 After the season, both Virginia and Carolina left the league to form the East Coast Hockey League (ECHL), along with the newly-formed Johnstown Chiefs and the AAHL folded a season later.